neallseth/redis-counter/README.md

 # redis-counter
-Redis-backed counter service.
-Designed for deployment via Vercel Functions
+Redis-backed counter service, designed for deployment via Vercel Functions.

 ## Endpoints
 Counter service can be operated via REST interface – its endpoints are listed below: